parenthetical-e/noboard/README.md

 NOTE: This is an early version.
 A work in progress.
 Especially tensor -> scalar conversion.

 # motivation
 - Tensorboard saves its data to a hidden away json file.
 You could parse that, for much the same effect.
-But the format is to me opaque.
+But the format seems opaque.
 This library is a simpler answer that promises its data format is stable, and clear.

 - `noboard` matches the `tensorboard.SummaryWriter` interface, as best it can, to make it easy to change between them.